qvattr0/balatro-music-replacer/README.md

 ```

 You can also have a folder with *only specific* music files that you'd like to
 replace.

-Note that the application creates a temporary directory in the folder.
+> [!NOTE]
+>  The application creates a temporary directory in the folder, so make sure it's granted writing permissions or is not placed in a protected location like `/Program Files/`.
+If that raises concerns for you, feel free to audit the code.

 > [!WARNING]
 > This program does not work properly on macOS.
 I will add macOS functionality sometime soon, so hold off on using it on macOS for now.